-The goal of shoulder osteoarthritis treatment – pain free movement through a full range of motion
+The goal of shoulder osteoarthritis treatment is to get the patient moving towards a pain free range of motion.

 There are many ways to tackle the problem of painful degenerative shoulder disease.